General Equipment at Anderson Hospital Maryville Illinois

 Insulators carried the highest fiber burden of any trade at Anderson Hospital.

-• Mixing asbestos cement — Workers mixed dry Johns-Manville finishing cement powder by hand in mechanical rooms and pipe chases.
+• Mixing asbestos cement — Workers mixed dry finishing cement powder by hand in mechanical rooms and pipe chases.
 Every bag opened sent a dry powder cloud into the immediate breathing zone before the first drop of water hit the mix.

 • Mudding and finishing — Hand-applying asbestos-containing finishing cement over completed insulation released airborne fibers throughout the work area.